tilt-dev/tilt.build/docs/building_images_with_bazel.md

 ---
-tilt: Extending Tilt With No Pull Requests
+tilt: Building Images with Bazel
 layout: docs
 ---

-# Extending Tilt with No Pull Requests
+# Building Images with Bazel

 There's nothing more frustrating than using a tool that works perfectly except for _one_ small thing.
 Even if the tool is open source it can be a daunting task to get a change accepted to it.